 According to 2022 statistics, the areas with a lot of foreigners are Shinjuku ward and Edogawa ward in Tokyo; and the areas with few foreigners are Chiyoda ward and Chuo ward.

 Recommended for Foreigners: Tokyo Rental Room's Information Websites

 On this website, you can easily search for rental properties in Tokyo as well as all over Japan.
 In addition to searching from municipalities, you can also search from popular train lines and stations.
-There are also a lot of special pages introducing: "No guarantor required", "Furniture home appliances", "No deposit money", and "Women only".
+There are also a lot of special pages introducing: "No guarantor required", "Furniture home appliances", "No deposit money", and "under 50,000 yen/month".
 Therefore, you can easily narrow down information on rental properties that meet your requirements.
 Besides, You can receive max 100,000 yen if you decide your room within 60 days through DOOR chintai.
 To receive the money, you must apply the campaign and own a bank account of PayPay Bank.
-(Until 30 September 2021)
+(Until 30 September 2023)